Learning and Teaching Consultations

 When should I schedule an MQI?

 To ensure that a CEE Specialist can attend your desired class session, you may wish to reserve your MQI near the beginning of the term or one to two terms in advance.
-Scheduling the MQI to take place during weeks 3 through 6 of the quarter is recommended to allow you to make any desired changes to your course before the end of the academic term.
+Scheduling the MQI to take place during weeks 3 through 6 of the quarter is recommended to allow you to make any desired changes to your course based on MQI feedback before the end of the academic term.
 After you submit your request through the CEE website, a CEE Specialist will contact you to schedule the MQI and the MQI follow-up consultation.

 What happens during the MQI?